kriskuiper/kris-kuiper.nl/src/site/index.md

 Hi, I'm Kris, a front-end developer.
 I'm good at building robust software for the web and like to build it with a user-centered and pragmatic mindset.

-Currently I'm working as a front-end developer for [Mooore Digital](https://www.mooore.nl/) in The Netherlands, mostly doing things with Magento (Front-end), React and Vue.
+Currently I'm working as a front-end developer for [Mooore Digital](https://www.mooore.nl/) in The Netherlands, mostly doing things with Magento (Hyvä), React and Vue.

 Want to know more about me?
 You can find me on [Github](https://github.com/kriskuiper) and [LinkedIn](https://www.linkedin.com/in/kris-kuiper-0b6897a2/).